BKrowchuk/Latex-App/deployment.md

 To update your deployed app:

+1. Create a feature branch from `main`
-1. Make your code changes
+2. Make your code changes
-2. Commit and push to `main` branch
-3. The GitHub Action will automatically redeploy
+3. Create a pull request targeting `gh-pages` branch
-4. Your changes will be live in a few minutes
+4. Review the changes in the deployed preview
+5. Merge the pull request to update the live site

 ## Local Development